AdobeDocs/dynamic-media-classic.en/help/using/video-seo-search-engine-optimization.md

 * `https://{publish-server}/is/content/{companyname}/mrss-feed.xml`
 * `https://{publish-server}/is/content/{companyname}/video-sitemap.xml`

-Copy one of these URLs into the search engine’s webmaster tools to submit your Video Sitemap or Media RSS (mRSS) feed file to search engines.
+Copy one of these URLs into the search engine's webmaster tools to submit your Video Sitemap or Media RSS (mRSS) feed file to search engines.

 ## View Video SEO reports {#viewing-video-seo-reports}